Can You Be Compensated for Your Spouse’s Injuries?

 - Loss of Consortium is the legal term for the way your spouse’s injuries interfere with his or her behavior as a spouse.
 It includes changes in your romantic relationship, common enjoyment of hobbies, and even the emotional support that a spouse normally provides.

 - Loss of Support is a legal claim for the financial contribution your spouse gives to you and your household.
 It can include the extra work you have to do to make up for your husband or wife’s disability.
-Common loss of support claims include child care, household chores, and taking on a second job.
+Common loss of support claims includes child care, household chores, and taking on a second job.

 Survivor Damages for Wrongful Death Claims